IMMUNIZATION

 The vaccine safety net is a WHO-initiated programme aimed at improving the information available to the general public concerning immunisation in children, in terms of content, and context to prevent undue fear about the safety of vaccines.

-Despite the proven benefits of immunization, Nigeria still struggles with vaccine-preventable diseases and perennially low immunization coverage.
+Despite the proven benefits of immunisation, Nigeria still struggles with vaccine-preventable diseases and perennially low immunisation coverage.
 Peculiar challenges have continued to threaten the gains made in the fight against Vaccine-Preventable Diseases.
 Among these challenges are inadequate funding of health services, religious beliefs and misconceptions regarding vaccines and vaccine safety, and weak access to health services.
-These factors, singly and in combination, lead to the low immunization coverage in the country.
+These factors, singly and in combination, lead to the low immunisation coverage in the country.

-The current Covid-19 pandemic has not only limited access to immunization services through the lockdowns, but has revived a number of conspiracies regarding vaccine safety.
-This situation threatens efforts to reduce under-five mortality in Nigeria.
+The Covid-19 pandemic resulted in limited access to immunisation services through the lockdowns and revived a number of conspiracies regarding vaccine safety.
+Worse still health care workers including paediatricians have become vaccine hesitant.
+This situation has continued to threaten efforts to reduce under-five mortality in Nigeria.
 The government should, therefore, strive to restore the confidence of the populace in vaccines, as well as provide continuing education of the masses on the proven safety and efficacy of current vaccines.
-In addition, there should be increased funding of health services to reduce the reliance on foreign support to maintain immunization services in the country.
+PAN continues to provide support in this regard not only for her members but also for health care workers in general and for the general population.
+In addition, there should be increased funding of health services to reduce the reliance on foreign support to maintain immunisation services in the country.

 The presence of a contraindication increases the risk of developing an adverse reaction to a vaccine recipient, in such a case the vaccine should be withheld.
 Contraindications are rare (and usually temporary) but misperceptions that they occur frequently lead to refusals to take vaccines and poor immunisation coverage.